polyipseity/information/general/design thinking.md

 Business viability describes {{how the business can survive}}.
 The three important factors to consider are {{competition, market size, and target audience}}.

 The three factors above are {{interdependent and must be balanced for a successful business}}.
-Deep understanding of {{the market, technology, and business model}} is required.
+Deep understanding of {{the business model, market, and technology}} is required.

 Design thinking can be used in {{design conceptualization}}.
 It is the {{most important stage of product development}} because it is {{at the start of the product development and requires the least effort, so it produces the highest rate of return}}.
 The rate of return decreases along the stages as {{mistakes in later stages become much more costly}}.